Modeling still matters: a surprising instance of catastrophic floating point errors in mathematical biology and numerical methods for ODEs: Modeling the inheritance of genes

 The method of Tsitouras is tested quite well in practice.
 But maybe something is wrong with it for this specific problem?
 To double-check the results, we also apply the classical fifth-order method of Dormand and Prince \cite{dormand1980family} well-known from \texttt{ode45} in MATLAB \cite{shampine1997matlab}.
 The short-term results shown in Figure~\ref{fig:system3_original_DP5} are the same as before.
 However, this time the numerical solutions blow up instead.

 The results for both methods do not change significantly if we use stricter tolerances.
 We have also tested other methods (explicit and implicit Runge-Kutta methods, Rosenbrock-type methods, multistep methods) implemented in a variety of software packages and programming languages.
 The results are all similar to the two prototypical examples shown above --- both contradicting the behavior we expected from the models.
-This is certainly something we need to understand.
+This is certainly something we need to understand, in particular for studying the fixation or loss of alleles or genotypes over a longer timeframe.